Darleene99/Dynamic-Music-Player-SL/README.md

 This project is a script for a dynamic music player in Second Life.
 It allows you to play sound clips from a notecard with proper synchronization, regardless of the length of the song.

+## Usage

+1. Create a prims or import a mesh
+2. Drop the "dynamic-music-player.lsl" script into your SL object
+3. Drop notecard sample you can find in the folder "notecard-sample"
+4. Click your object and enjoy the synchronized playback of your music clips!

 ## Features

 - Plays sound clips from a notecard